 If the impaired controller is displaying Then The LOADER prompt Go to the next step.
-Waiting for giveback Press Ctrl-C, and then respond y when prompted.
-System prompt or password prompt Take over or halt the impaired controller from the healthy controller: storage failover takeover -ofnode impaired_node_name When the impaired controller shows Waiting for giveback, press Ctrl-C, and then respond ${\bf y}.$ switch over the controller so that the healthy controller continues to serve data from the impaired controller storage.
+Waiting for giveback Press Ctrl-C, and then respond \boldsymbol{y} when prompted.
+System prompt or password prompt Take over or halt the impaired controller from the healthy controller: storage failover takeover -ofnode impaired_node_name When the impaired controller shows Waiting for giveback, press Ctrl-C, and then respond y.

-To shut down the impaired controller, you must determine the status of the controller and, if necessary,
+To shut down the impaired controller, you must determine the status of the controller and, if necessary, switch over the controller so that the healthy controller continues to serve data from the impaired controller storage.

-- If you are using NetApp Storage Encryption, you must have reset the MSID using the instructions in the "Return a FIPS drive or SED to unprotected mode" section of NetApp Encryption overview with the CLI. - You must leave the power supplies turned on at the end of this procedure to provide power to the healthy controller.
+• You must leave the power supplies turned on at the end of this procedure to provide power to the healthy controller.